 We all face performance issues on Chrome while using a modestly powered PC or a low-end Android device and that’s where the advantages of Chrome flags really come to the forefront.
 Thanks to various Chrome flags we mentioned above, we can bring a lot of performance improvements to our Chrome experience.
 The performance improvements include better page rendering, faster page & image loading and more.

-The flags are also a boon for developers who can test their apps before release and make sure that it works equally well in diverse situations.
+The flags are also a boon for developers who can test their apps before release and make sure that it works equally well in diverse environments.
 Chrome flags are certainly a win-win for both consumers and developers.

 Tried Chrome Flags?
 How has your experience been like?
 Also, tell us your favorite flags in the comments section below.